 Faculty Research Seminars, School of Arts & Sciences

-- “Race and Ethnic Inequality in the ‘Post Racial’ America II” Seminar leaders: Profs.
+- “Crafting Competitive Grants: Diversifying the Future Research and Scholarship in Africana and Puerto Rican/Latino Studies.”
+Seminar leaders: Profs.
 Anthony Browne (AFPRL) and Arlene Torres (AFPRL).

 I. About the Faculty Research Seminars

 The Faculty Research Seminars are sponsored by the Office of the Dean, the School of Arts and Sciences.
 The seminars are intended to bring together Hunter College faculty, graduate students, advanced undergraduates, faculty from neighboring institutions, and visiting scholars in interdisciplinary or disciplinary groups for the purpose of exploring topics of common intellectual and scholarly concern.
 These seminars are designed to offer opportunities through regularly scheduled meetings for faculty to investigate and develop new areas of research and teaching through sustained intellectual collaboration.
 Past participants have found the seminars especially useful in advancing their research agendas.